After my blood’s drawn,

 I look around,

-some healthier than others,
+some of us are healthier than others,

 blood still flows,

-maybe at higher pressure—
+some at higher pressure—

 weather news on TV—